-The travel times of the $P_n$ phase from the 3-D P-models derived with the two conversion schemes can differ appreciably, as Figure 12 shows.
-In a geographically averaged sense, CUB2.0\EMP produces $P_n$ travel times that are about 1 sec faster than $P_n$ times from CUB2.0\TH.
-This discrepancy is strongest in tectonic areas, but in shield areas the theoretical conversion actually tends to produce faster times at distance beyond about 100 km because the deeper parts of the model beneath the shallow mantle lid are faster and rays tend to dive deeper.
-The difference between the empirical and theoretically converted $P_n$ travel times is largest at distances beyond about 2000 km.
-This is probably because second-order pressure dependencies are needed in the theoretical conversion for rays turning deeper than about 250 km.
-Future advances in the theoretical conversion based on finite-strain theory may correct this effect, but for the present study it is a moot point, at least for $P_n$ , which is rarely observed beyond 2000 km.
-The use of the theoretical conversion for longer baseline P phases, however, will need to take this into consideration.
+The travel times of the P_n phase from the 3-D P-models derived with the two conversion schemes can differ appreciably, as Figure 12 shows.
+In a geographically averaged sense, CUB2.0_EMP produces P_n travel times that are about 1 sec faster than P_n times from CUB2.0_TH.
+This discrepancy is strongest in tectonic areas, but in shield areas the thermoelastic conversion actually tends to produce faster times at distance beyond about 100 km because the deeper parts of the model beneath the shallow mantle lid are faster and rays tend to dive deeper.
+The difference between the empirical and thermoelastically converted P_n travel times is largest at distances beyond about 2000 km.
+This is probably because second-order pressure dependencies are needed in the thermoelastic conversion for rays turning deeper than about 250 km.
+Future advances in the thermoelastic conversion based on finite-strain theory may correct this effect, but for the present study it is a moot point, at least for P_n , which is rarely observed beyond 2000 km.
+The use of the thermoelastic conversion for longer baseline P phases, however, will need to take this into consideration.

-For the validation exercises in later sections, we compute "travel time correction surfaces" for $P_n$ and P for all of the 854 stations in the groomed arrival time data set.
+For the validation exercises in later sections, we compute "travel time correction surfaces" for P_n and P for all of the 854 stations in the groomed arrival time data set.
 Separate surfaces are computed for a discrete set of hypothesized event depths (0, 10, 20, 30, 40 km) and are then interpolated to provide correction surfaces for events between this set of depths.
 These travel time surfaces depict the predicted travel times from events on a grid of epicentral locations and depths observed at a particular station, and are presented relative to the travel time predicted from a 1-D model.
-Figure 13 presents examples of regional station-centered travel time correction surfaces for P and $P_n$ computed from CUB2.0\TH relative to the travel times from IASP91.
+Figure 13 presents examples of regional station-centered travel time correction surfaces for P and P_n computed from CUB2.0_TH relative to the travel times from IASP91.
 Figure 14 presents examples of event-centered correction surfaces relative to travel times from AK135.